 Plagues and People.
 2-3cr.
+(Next offfered Fall 2021)

 The goal of the course is to provide students with an appreciation of the co-evolution of pathogens, parasites and their arthropod vectors; anthropogenic changes in the environment that have facilitated the appearance of plagues; and the impact plagues have had on human suffering and cultures throughout history to the present day.
 The course can be taken for 2 or 3 credits.
 Students taking the course for 2 credits will attend 2 lectures each week and will have a midterm and final exam.
 Students taking the course for three credits will participate in one section of discussion each week and complete weekly readings, quizzes, and will have a comprehensive final project.

+Not offered until Fall 2022.
 ENTOM 3520: Medical and Veterinary Entomology.
 3cr.

-(1 cr. labratory component, ENT 3521)
+(1 cr. laboratory component, ENT 3521)